MaastrichtU-IDS/cohort-explorer/README.md

 ## ☑️ To do

-*   [ ] Improve validation of uploaded data dictionaries.
-Make sure error message are helpful.
-*   [ ] Save mappings to triplestore using a new predicate `icare:mapped_concept`?
-*   [ ] Improve classes and predicates currently used to describe cohorts metadata files?
 *   [ ] Integrate LUCE blockchain component.
 Should it be deployed separately, or as a service in the `docker-compose.yml`?

 ## 🧑‍💻 Development